tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 public_key
-: The HPKE {{!I-D.irtf-cfrg-hpke}} public key which can be used by the client to encrypt the SNI.
+: The HPKE {{!I-D.irtf-cfrg-hpke}} public key which can be used by the client to encrypt the ClientHello.

 kem_id
 : The HPKE {{!I-D.irtf-cfrg-hpke}} KEM identifier corresponding to public_key.
 Clients MUST ignore any ECHOConfig structure with a key using a KEM they do not support.

 cipher_suites
-: The list of cipher suites which can be used by the client to encrypt the SNI.
+: The list of cipher suites which can be used by the client to encrypt the ClientHello.
-See {{hpke-map}} for information on how a Ciphersuite maps to corresponding HPKE algorithm identifiers.
+See {{hpke-map}} for information on how a CipherSuite maps to corresponding HPKE algorithm identifiers.

-maximum_message_length
+maximum_name_length
-: the largest ClientHello the server expects to support rounded up the nearest multiple of 16.
+:  the largest name the server expects to support.
+If the server supports arbitrary wildcard names, it SHOULD set this value to 256.
+Clients SHOULD reject ESNIConfig as invalid if maximum_name_length is greater than 256.

 extensions
 : A list of extensions that the client can take into consideration when